gravitational/gravity/docs/6.x/cluster.md

 #### Run post-upgrade hook to scale the application back up

 The `postUpdate` hook is an opportunity to scale the application resources to their full capacity.
-Just as with the `preUpdate` hook, the `postUpdate` hook needs to be added to the application manifest.
+Just as with the `preUpdate` hook, the `postUpdate` hook needs to be added to the Image Manifest.

 ```yaml
   postUpdate: